 Gupta mentioned that the survey also asked the parents, “What if you could purchase a completely effective and safe treatment to eliminate all food allergies for your child that would allow him/her to safely eat all foods?
 What is the most that you would be willing and able to pay out-of-pocket each month?”
 Surprisingly, the price parents were willing to pay was equivalent to the out-of-pocket costs they currently pay per child with food allergy.
 The opportunity cost for parents of children with food allergy was very high, totaling $14.2 billion per year or $2,399 per child.

 “This opportunity cost is representative of parents who had to change jobs to care for their child and those who decided to change their job to be closer to their child’s school in case of emergencies or managing food intake of the child while at school,” Gupta explained.

 In a separate retrospective study, reviewed the charts of children 18 or younger who had presented with food-induced anaphylaxis to the emergency department from July 2015 to 2017, Gupta reported that the majority of infant cases (aged less than 12 months) presented with skin and gastrointestinal symptoms.
 Very few cases in infants had respiratory symptoms.
 She explained that infants experiencing anaphylaxis have different symptoms than older children.

-“Overall, the results of both studies suggest the need for stronger relationships with pediatricians so that they are familiar with the tests to assess risk of food allergy in infants,” Gupta concluded.
+“Overall, the results of both studies suggest the need for stronger relationships with pediatricians and the appropriate Sublingual Immunotherapy Training so that they are familiar with treatment options, as well as tests to assess risk of food allergy in infants,” Gupta concluded.
 “They can follow the appropriate prevention guidelines and refer to allergists as needed.”